 - In a medium bowl whisk together the flour, cornmeal, baking powder, sugar and salt.

-- In a separate medium bowl whisk together the eggs and buttermilk.
-Add the water and melted butter to the egg mixture whisking just until combined.
-Now add the wet ingredients to the dry ingredients stirring just until combined.
+- In a separate large bowl, whisk together the eggs, water, and buttermilk.
+Add the melted butter, whisking just until combined.
+Add the dry ingredients to the wet ingredients, stirring just until combined.

 Notes

-- These are best served hot out of the pan while the edges are crispy.
-To keep the hoe cakes warm and crispy while you are frying them place on a rimmed baking sheet in a 250 degree oven.
+- These are best served hot from the pan while the edges are crispy.
+To keep the hoe cakes warm and crispy while you fry them, place them on a rimmed baking sheet in a 250-degree oven.

-- Make your own buttermilk by simply mixing 3/4 cup of milk (maybe a scant less) with 2 teaspoons lemon juice or white vinegar and let sit for 5 minutes before proceeding with the rest of recipe.
+- You can make your own buttermilk by mixing 3/4 cup of milk (maybe a scant less) with 2 teaspoons of lemon juice or white vinegar and letting it sit for 5 minutes before proceeding with the rest of the recipe.

-- It is best to reheat the cakes by wrapping in foil and placing on a baking sheet.
+- It is best to reheat the cakes by wrapping them in foil and placing them on a baking sheet.
 Heat in the oven at 350 degrees for 6-7 minutes.

-- To take this recipe to an all new high use bacon fat to fry the cakes.
-It gives them a little bit of a smoky flavor with extra crispy edges.
+- To elevate this recipe to a new level, fry the cakes in bacon fat.
+This gives them a slightly smoky flavor and extra crispy edges.

 https://www.smalltownwoman.com/wp-content/uploads/2019/05/Beth-1.pdf